The PBC Foundation is the only UK organisation exclusively dedicated to providing support and information to those affected by PBC

-James Neuberger is an Honorary Consultant Physician at the Liver Unit, Queen Elizabeth Hospital Birmingham and Associate Medical Director at Organ Donation and Transplantation in NHS Blood and Transplant.
+Professor James Neuberger is an Honorary Consultant Physician at the Liver Unit, Queen Elizabeth Hospital Birmingham and Associate Medical Director at Organ Donation and Transplantation in NHS Blood and Transplant.
 He qualified from Oxford and trained in London, Leeds and Birmingham.
-He has had a long-term interest in liver disease, especially Primary Biliary Cirrhosis, and liver transplantation.
+He has had a long-term interest in liver disease, especially Primary Biliary Cholangitis, and liver transplantation.
 He has published extensively on liver disease.

 Lynn lives in Cheshire and became a member of the PBC Foundation in 2000 shortly after being diagnosed, becoming a volunteer a few years later in 2003.

 Lynn is retired after a career as a civil servant which has given her the experience and skills and confidence necessary to contribute fully as a trustee of the foundation.

 Lynn has witnessed the growth of the foundation and recognises the knowledge and wide experience of the board members will ensure it continues to do so.
 She feels her main contribution should focus on giving a members perspective on how decisions made by the board impact on the support given.

 I was diagnosed with PBC in 2000 and joined the PBC Foundation soon after.
 I have been a volunteer for the past four years and held regular meetings in central London which are always well attended.
 I also incorporated Hertfordshire into my area last year.
 I became a trustee of the PBC Foundation in July 2019.